Sample report— synthetic genetic data for demonstration only

 What this means for you

-Recovery from joint, tendon, and ligament strain will respond meaningfully to BPC-157 — likely above-average effect vs. the population mean.
+Recovery from joint, tendon, and ligament strain will respond meaningfully to — likely above-average effect vs. the population mean.
 Expect noticeable change in soft-tissue healing within three to four weeks.

 Dose